 Each year in southeastern Pennsylvania, southern New Jersey and Delaware, approximately 33,000 people experience a burn injury that requires a hospital emergency room visit.
 The most critical are admitted to one of four regional burn centers.
-With today’s advanced medical care, many critically burned people survive but face many months and years of medical care and recovery.
+With today’s advanced medical care, many critically burned people survive but face many months, and possible years, of medical care and recovery.
 Through grants and fundraising efforts, the Burn Foundation supports these efforts and the operations of the four regional burn centers.
+They are:

 When the Nathan Speare Regional Burn Treatment Center opened in November 1973, it was the first burn treatment center on the East Coast between Massachusetts and Virginia.
-The center is located in suburban Philadelphia and provides complete services to meet all the needs of burn patients and their families within a single unit - from emergency treatment to intensive care to rehabilitation to follow-up and outpatient care.
+The center is located in Upland, Pa. in suburban Philadelphia and provides complete medical care to meet all the needs of burn patients and their families within a single hospital unit – from emergency treatment to intensive care to rehabilitation, follow-up and outpatient care.

-The center has earned an international reputation for excellence in holistic burn care, treating more than 7,300 new patients since 1973, an average of 350 patients annually.
+The center and it’s team has earned an international reputation for excellence in holistic burn care, treating thousands of new patients since its founding.